britram/taps-transports/draft-ietf-taps-transports.md

 [EDITOR'S NOTE: we may want to add definitions for the different kinds of interfaces that are important here.]

+[GF: Interfaces may be covered by Micahel Welzl's companion document?]

 Transport Service Feature:
 : a specific end-to-end feature that a transport service provides to its